aashtonnz/eight-queens/README.md

 # eight-queens
-A Java implementation of a genetic algorithm for solving the 'eight queens' chess puzzle.
+*A Java implementation of a genetic algorithm for solving the 'eight queens' chess puzzle.*

+### Overview

 The 'eight queens' chess puzzle asks how one can position eight queens on an 8 by 8 chessboard such that no queen threatens another.

 Each possible solution is represented by an eight dimensional vector, where the ith component represents the row position of the queen in the ith column (noting that only one queen can appear in each).

 This program uses a genetic algorithm to iterate on an inital population of 500 random solutions.
 After each iteration the best solution is printed.
-If a correct ('optimal') solution is found then it is printed along with a message 'OPTIMAL SOLUTION FOUND' and the program terminates.
+If a correct ('optimal') solution is found then it is printed along with a message `OPTIMAL SOLUTION FOUND` and the program terminates.
 If a correct solution is not found within 30 iterations of the algorithm then the program terminates.

+### The Algorithm

 One iteration of the genetic algorithm acts on the population as follows: